udacity/fend-office-hours/CSS/README.md

 Well not *everything*, but here's a good place to start.

-You can get to the event page [here](https://plus.google.com/events/cdvpviipduv1senlapc62791d3o?authkey=CK3LgMf5-fr0xgE).
+You can get to the event page (with video) [here](https://plus.google.com/events/cdvpviipduv1senlapc62791d3o?authkey=CK3LgMf5-fr0xgE).

 This Webcast covers: